Audible beaconing

 Audible beaconing is the use of an audible signal in such a way that blind pedestrians can home in on the signal coming from the target corner as they cross the street.

-The PROWAAC report, Building a True Community defined an audible beacon as: "a permanently fixed source emitting sound for directional orientation" (PROWAAC 2001).
-MUTCD and Draft PROWAG recommendations are that the beaconing be called up by special actuation, rather than the APS functioning in the louder mode all the time.
+MUTCD requires that the audible beaconing be called up by special actuation, rather than the APS functioning in the louder mode all the time.

 The recommended form of special actuation is an extended button press (holding the pushbutton in for over one second).